pneyrinck/corecontrol/README.md

 CCConnect(true, module, socket);

 // send a float value message with OSC address /volume.
-CCSetControlValue(module, "/volume/valueFloat", 0.7);
+CCSetControlValue(module, "volume", 0.7);
+// send a string value message with OSC address /name/first.
+CCSetControlValue(module, "name/first", "John");
-// send a string value message with OSC address /volume.
+// send a string value message with OSC address /name/last.
-CCSetControlValue(module, "/name/valueString", "John Doe");
+CCSetControlValue(module, "name/last", "Doe");
-// send an integer value message with OSC address /volume.
+// send an integer value message with OSC address /year.
-CCSetControlValue(module, "/year/valueInteger", 1963);
+CCSetControlValue(module, "year", 1963);
-// send a blob value message with OSC address /volume.
+// send a blob value message with OSC address /data.
-CCSetControlValue(module, "/data/valueBlob", blobdata, 100);
+CCSetControlValue(module, "data", blobdata, 100);
 ```
-Please note that the OSC messages sent have the OSC addresses '/volume', '/name', '/year', and '/data' and can be sent to any OSC application.
+Please note that the OSC messages sent have the OSC addresses '/volume', '/name', '/year', and '/data' and can be sent to any application that is programmed to receive OSC messages.

 The JSON representation for this OSC module is:
 ```